ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/manual-configuration/cluster-installation.md

   * Node fetches the stream from the origin node.
   * Node distributes the stream to viewers.

-**Important note:** You need to open TCP port range (TCP:5000-65000) to the internal network.
-It should not be open to public.
+**Important notes:** You would need to open the below ports to the internal network communication.
+These should not be open to public.
+* TCP port range (TCP:5000-65000).
+* TCP 5000 for Cluster communication.

 To run AMS in a cluster please follow these steps.